 How much should you save?

 How much you should save each month really depends on your specific financial situation, but a general rule of thumb is to put aside three to six months’ salary or living expenses in an emergency fund.
-Another general rule that can help you prioritize savings is the 50 30 20 rule, in which you’ll budget 50% of your monthly income toward necessities, 30% toward wants and 20% towards savings.
+Another general rule that can help you prioritize savings is the 50 30 20 budget rule, in which you’ll budget 50% of your monthly income toward necessities, 30% toward wants and 20% towards savings.

 Choosing a savings account